tronprotocol/tips/tip-44.md

 author: llwslc<llwslc@gmail.com>
 discussions to: https://github.com/tronprotocol/TIPs/issues/44
 category: TRC
-status: accept
+status: Final
 created: 2019-07-10
 ```
 ## Simple Summary

 To provide a new opcode, which returns the type of the address.

 ## Abstract

 This TIP specifies a new opcode, which determines whether the address type is a contract address.

 ## Motivation

 Some contracts need to limit its callers, such as some functions can only be called by the user, not by the contract.

 ## Specification

-A new opcode, `ISCONTRACT`, is introduced, with number 0xD4.
+A new opcode, `ISCONTRACT`, is introduced, with number `0xD4`.
 The `ISCONTRACT` takes one argument from the stack, pushes to the stack the boolean value whether the address type is a contract address.

 In case the address does not exist `false` is pushed to the stack.